SCOPE OF THIS CHAPTER

 - The parents and child are given adequate support to prepare for the review, which may include arranging for an interpreter and/or advocate to assist them;

 - The secure unit is aware of the review date and arrangements have been made for the staff in the secure placement to prepare a report, taking account of the progress made with the child and stating their view as to whether the criteria for secure accommodation (see Placements in Secure Accommodation on Welfare Grounds Procedure, Secure Accommodation Criteria) still apply and whether any other description of accommodation would be appropriate rather than remaining in secure accommodation.

-The social worker should ensure that his or her report is circulated to the secure unit and to the panel Chairperson and other panel members at least one week before the review date.
+The social worker should ensure that their report is circulated to the secure unit and to the panel Chairperson and other panel members at least 1 week before the review date.

 7. Conducting the Secure Accommodation Review

 The Secure Accommodation Review, and the panel members, must focus on the questions and issues around the criteria for secure accommodation (see Section 1, Purpose of Secure Accommodation Reviews) within the context of the child's specific circumstances.In considering these matters, the panel must have regard to the child's welfare.